JetBrains/Qodana/topics/linters.md

 <var name="image-version" value="2023.3"/>

+<link-summary>A linter is a software tool that analyzes codebase for bugs, errors, and other mistakes that impact its
+quality and can cause problems.
+Basically, each Qodana linter is associated with a specific programming language.</link-summary>

 A linter is a software tool that analyzes codebase for bugs, errors, and other mistakes that impact its quality and can cause problems.
 Basically, each Qodana linter is associated with a specific programming language and helps you: